hmcts/design-system/app/views/patterns/be-informed-of-downtime/README.md

 ## When to use this pattern

-Use this component when you know in advance that your service will be unavailable.
+Use this pattern when you know in advance that your service will be unavailable.

 ## How it works